Yanmailde/Phrutis_MiniKeys2/README.md

 Very large search range.</br>
 Many coins are nominal, the amounts are small.</br>
 They can also be found in mode 2.<hr>

+How to find out that the program has found the key?</br>

+A message about the find will appear in the program window.</br>
+The program will also write the address and key to the text file FOUND.txt</br>
+If a telegram bot is connected, it will send you a message.<hr>

 How to create a bot and get id ?</br>